Leave this site

 Governance

-Responsibilities for Records Management
+Roles and Responsibilities for Records Management within Dyfed-Powys Police

-Good Records Management is a responsibility shared by all members of the Force but ultimate responsibility rests with the Chief Constable as Data Controller.
+Good records management is a responsibility shared by all members of the Force but ultimate responsibility rests with the Chief Constable as Data Controller.

-Senior Information Risk Owner (SIRO): The Force SIRO is the Deputy Chief Constable.
-The SIRO is responsible for the setting the information risk appetite and risk tolerance parameters.
+The Force SIRO is the Deputy Chief Constable.
+The SIRO is responsible for the setting the information risk appetite and the risk tolerance parameters and overseeing the Policy.

-Information Asset Owner(s) (IAO’s): IAO’s are senior/responsible individuals within the Force who are the nominated owners of one or more identified assets, including cloud hosted solutions.
+IAO’s are Senior responsible individuals within the Force who are the nominated owners of one or more identified assets, including Cloud hosted solutions.
 They are required to understand what information is held, what is added and what is removed, how information is moved, and who has access and why.
-As a result they are able to understand and address risks to the information and ensure that information is fully used within the law for public good, and provide assurance to the SIRO that the appropriate security measures are in place to protect their assets.
+As a result, they are able to understand and address risks to the information and ensure that Information is used within the Law for public good and provide assurance to the SIRO that the appropriate security measures are in place to protect their assets.
 Information Asset owners are responsible for ensuring that assets are used appropriately for the storage and retention of records.
-They are responsible for ensuring that review &/or automated deletion timescales are set in accordance with NPCC Records Retention Guidance.
+They are responsible for ensuring that review and/or automated deletion timescales are set in accordance with NPCC Records Retention Guidance.

-Records Management Unit: Records Management Unit staff are responsible for making decisions in respect to the matching and retention of records.
-They will also provide support to the Records and Data Quality Supervisor by responding to records management enquiries, providing advice and guidance and escalating to the Records and Data Quality Supervisor where appropriate.
+They will also provide support to the Records and Data Quality Supervisor by responding to Records Management enquiries, providing advice, guidance and escalating to the Records and Data Quality Supervisor where appropriate.

 Code of Ethics